Friday, 31 January 2020

 Okay thanks, Paul.

-How then, I suppose one should ask next, did it go so right?
-Because there are at least three great films in "Bride".
-The only problem is they're great for completely different reasons, and when they come together at the end there's no way to resolve the differences except pull the lever and blow the place to atoms.
-In no particular order then: Film One...
+I suppose one should ask next, "So how did it go so right?" because there are at least three great films in "Bride".
+The only problem is, they're great for completely different reasons, and when they come together at the end there's no way to resolve the differences, except pull the lever and blow the place to atoms.
+In no particular order then – Film One:

-Film One I like to call "Just Let Elsa Lanchester Do Whatever The Hell She Wants".
-Tragically only fragments exist, but they give every indication it might have proved the best of the three.
-Every decision Lanchester makes as both the prologue's Mary Shelley - with her sassy shit-eating grin ("It will be published.
-I think.") - and the Bride - hissing like a swan with her mouth in a scream - proves better than correct, astounding but true, mind-expanding.
-It's just a shame these two decisions count for more than half the total sum she was allowed to make, because unlike Karloff's beautiful abomination Lanchester's is shown no pity and immediately destroyed.
-Still, her work is so haunting maybe it's wrong to want more.
-No, to hell with that.
+Film One I like to call "Just Let Elsa Lanchester Do Whatever The Hell She Wants!"
+Tragically, only fragments exist, but they give every indication this might have proved the best of the three.
+Every decision she makes – as both the prologue's Mary Shelley with her sassy, shit-eating grin ("It will be published.
+I think") and the Bride hissing like a swan with her mouth in a scream – proves better than correct, astounding but true, mind-expanding.
+It's just a shame these two decisions count for more than half of the total sum she was allowed to make, because, unlike Karloff's beautiful abomination, Lanchester's is shown no pity at all, and immediately destroyed.
+Still her work is so haunting, maybe it's wrong to want more.
+No, to hell with that!
 I wanted more.
-And I'm pretty sure she was never allowed to do anything as bold again, as there were simply no stories being told for the monsters she could make.
+And I'm pretty sure she was never allowed to do anything as bold again.
+There were simply no stories being told for the monsters she could make.
 Even this story, named after her, wasn't hers.
 That's Film One.
-Film Two...
+Film Two:

-"The Story That Wouldn't Die."
-Karloff's monster survives the fire (if a little scorched and puffier - did he keep his teeth in this time?) only to be condemned to a new tragedy: a life long enough to experience loneliness, and a seemingly inescapable cycle of violence.
-It should be noted that Mary Shelley's recap (in a prologue delivered at least a hundred years before the events depicted if all dates are to be believed, which is fine, in fact I love it) shows the monster strangle a villager, which never happened in the original film and revises the creature's history into a pattern of Escape, Killing Spree, Persecution and Capture which "Bride" will then repeat: So he escapes immolation, drowns Maria's parents in front of an uncaring owl (the father here recast, although Reginald Barlow heroically attempts Micheal Mark's thousand-yard stare) and then attempts a kindness in saving a shepherdess from drowning, is spotted, hunted, caught, crucified (the film opened on Good Friday)...
+"The Story That Wouldn't Die!"
+Karloff's monster survives the fire (if a little scorched and puffier – did he keep his teeth in this time?) only to be condemned to a new tragedy: a life long enough to experience loneliness and a seemingly inescapable cycle of violence.
+It should be noted that Mary Shelley's recap (in a prologue delivered at least a hundred years before the events depicted in the film, if all dates are to be believed, which is fine, in fact I love it) shows the monster strangle a villager.
+This never happened in the original film, and revises the creature's history into a pattern of Escape, Killing Spree, Persecution and Capture, which "Bride" will then repeat: In this new version he escapes immolation, drowns Maria's parents in front of an uncaring owl (the father here is recast, although Reginald Barlow heroically attempts Micheal Mark's thousand-yard stare), then attempts a kindness in saving a shepherdess from drowning, is spotted, hunted, caught, crucified (the film opened on Good Friday)...

-... is imprisoned, then escapes, is hunted etc. It's the hopelessness of this cycle that makes his encounter with the blind hermit so powerful, because suddenly, finally, hope pervades this film.
-And Karloff plays the animal perfectly here.
-Only his tears betray his humanity, and they're tears of relief.
+... and imprisoned, then escapes, is hunted etc. It's the hopelessness of this cycle that makes his encounter with the blind hermit so powerful, because suddenly, finally, hope pervades this film, and Karloff plays the wounded animal perfectly here.
+Only his tears betray his humanity.
+They're tears of relief.

-It's here also that the monster, against Karloff's wishes, is taught to talk, and as someone who prefers the prequel I agree it's a shame.
-I didn't need to hear "I hate life... want dead..." to know what's going on.
-But again it helps us hope, and the hermit's lessons also help the couple bond.
-They eat, smoke, play music and love each other, a nation of two.
-Until the hunters come that is, and the monster flees and we're back in the cycle and it couldn't last, but actually no, to hell with that too.
-It should have lasted.
-This is what I mean about this film letting the world off the hook...
-Meanwhile, the monster's creator has been returned to a far more delirious vision of the ancestral pile than the claustrophobic drawing rooms of the first film, and his wife (fiancée?) is now the seventeen year-old Valerie Hobson - who would later marry John Profumo! - but thankfully Frankenstein as played by Colin Clive hasn't changed a bit.
-He may have renounced his studies but he's still impossibly weak and literally itching.
-Enter the monster, echoing his creator's original barked commands to Sit Down in the one really great use of his new-found power of speech (as also noted by David Cairns) and demanding a mate.
+Meanwhile, the monster's creator has been returned to a far more delirious vision of the ancestral pile than the claustrophobic drawing rooms of the first film, and his wife (fiancée?) is now the seventeen year-old Valerie Hobson – who would later marry John Profumo! – but thankfully, Frankenstein as played by Colin Clive hasn't changed a bit.
+He may have renounced his studies, but he's still impossibly weak, and literally itching.
+Enter the monster, echoing his creator's original barked commands to Sit Down, in the one really great use of his new-found power of speech (as also noted by David Cairns), and demanding a mate.
 Henry refuses.
 The monster kidnaps his wife until a partner is provided (apparently the hermit also taught him to tie knots).
 And so Frankenstein the scientist returns to the lab.
 His twisted watchtower, intantly recognisable, now has kites.
 His creation's tragedy has forced him into a similarly inescapable cycle, and the buzzing and screaming of his equipment seems to go on for ever, but he's no longer itching.
-Film Three...

-Well look, Terry Jones has just died so I'm in no mood to say anything about O'Connor's Tyrolean pepperpot other than congratulations, but if Thesiger's Dr. Pretorius hadn't turned up to seek a collaboration with Henry Frankenstein, wouldn't the story still have worked?
-Would it not in fact have worked even better with the monster seeking out his creator directly rather than through a go-between?
-And while it's Pretorius who toasts "A New World of Gods and Monsters" what is this newcomer actually bringing to the table, apart from jars of comedy homunculi and the House of Lords gin?
+Well look, Terry Jones has just died, so I'm in no mood to say anything about O'Connor's Tyrolean pepperpot other than congratulations!
+But if Thesiger's Dr. Pretorius had not turned up to seek a collaboration with Henry Frankenstein, wouldn't the story still have worked?
+Would it not in fact have worked even better, with the monster seeking out his creator directly, rather than through a go-between?
+And while it's Pretorius who toasts to "a New World of Gods and Monsters" what is this newcomer actually bringing to the table, apart from jars of comedy homunculi, and the House of Lords gin?
 I'm trying to imagine what it would have been like with Rains in the role.
 Thesiger better suits a dingy attic, but I'd feel a lot more uncomfortable watching Rains handle a tiny king with tweezers...

 ... perhaps because Rains has the air of a sadist, while Thesiger seems more a masochist.
-It's impossible to imagine him actually wanting power, so maybe he's just seeking out people even more wretched.
-This might be why he's at his best in his first encounter with Karloff, picnicing in a crypt after the monster has fled from the hermit and returned to the cemetery from "Frankenstein" where he was dug up.
-Here Thesiger perfectly communicates the air of someone always found in the worst possible place for a human being to wind up.
+It's impossible from me to imagine this Pretorius actually wanting power, so maybe he's just seeking out people even more wretched.
+This might be why he's at his best in his first encounter with Karloff, picnicking in a crypt, after the monster has fled from the hermit, and returned to the cemetery from "Frankenstein" where he was dug up.
+Here, Thesiger perfectly communicates the air of someone always found in the worst possible place for a human being to wind up.
 He's a great host, just a lousy guest.

-Two more points.
-Instead of Edward Van Sloan offering a prologue, "Bride" opens rather surprisingly with a poster for the NRA.
-This was not the National Rifle Association however but the extremely shortlived "National Recovery Administration".
-So phew.
-And finally, since this is the last Whale film I'll talk about in this series: It's easy to imagine that all books came before all films, but since they didn't, I often enjoy wondering how big an influence the work of this beautiful man (pictured above) and his collaborators may have had upon fantasy literature...
-Gormenghast for example, with its deranged vaudeville grotesques and gothic slapstick... or even the influence Dwight Frye's murderous, pitiful, gimlet stare may have had upon Smeagol.
+Two more points: Instead of Edward Van Sloan offering a prologue, "Bride" opens rather surprisingly with a poster for the NRA.
+This was not the National Rifle Association, however, but the extremely shortlived "National Recovery Administration".
+So, phew!
+And finally, since this is the last Whale film I'll talk about in this series: It's easy to imagine all classic books ever written came before any films, but, since they didn't, I often enjoy wondering how big an influence the work of this beautiful man (pictured above) and his collaborators may have had upon fantasy literature.
+Gormenghast, for example, with its deranged, vaudeville grotesques and gothic slapstick.
+Or even the influence Dwight Frye's murderous, pitiful, gimlet stare may have had upon Smeagol.

 Your homework for next week is 1939's "Son of Frankenstein", in which Karloff gives his final turn as the monster, and we finally get to say "WULL HELLOooo" to Ygor.